leonov-av/vulristics/README.md

 * danger and relevance metrics counting (vulnerability quadrants) and so on.

 If you have good ideas please share them in the https://t.me/avleonovchat.
-The help in coding will be also pretty much appreciated. 😉
+The help in coding will be also pretty much appreciated! 😉

 Finally, some obvious warnings: